 PROS: Great for learning vocab; fun light-hearted learning

-CONS: Limited attempts; annoying reminders
+CONS: Limited attempts; annoying reminders; teaches playful but unusable sentences

 Podcast: Coffee Break Spanish – Learn Spanish from scratch